Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

 In \citep{MLeePR2013}, Lee et al. proposed a me\-thod to estimate an image depth by fitting a model that considers cast shadows.
 Similarly to \citep{MLeePR2011}, they first reduced the dimension of the training images by building a subspace with tensor decomposition techniques.
 The representations of the training examples in that subspace were transformed to hyperspherical coordinates to simplify the problem.
 Finally, a linear mapping was learnt to estimate the depth from these hyperspherical coordinates.
-The work presented in \citep{MLeePR2011} and \citep{MLeePR2013} was compiled in \citep{MLeeCVIU2014}.
+Although with this approach they obtained slightly less accurate reconstructions than with their previous work \citep{MLeePR2011}, the computational cost was reduced about 10 times.
+The contributions presented in \citep{MLeePR2011} and \citep{MLeePR2013} was compiled in \citep{MLeeCVIU2014}.

-\citet{KumarPAMI2011}, different from all the works above, did not assume a Lambertian model but used apparent bidirectional reflectance distribution functions to model the illumination of faces.
-They proposed to approximate the field of such functions using \textit{tensor splines}, which are combinations of Cartesian tensors and B-splines.
-However, whereas the Lambertian model (see eq. \eqref{eq:LambertianModel}) explicitly includes the surface normals in the formula, \textit{tensor splines} do not; thus, recovering the surface normals from the illumination in the image is a nontrivial task.
-To solve this problem, Kumar et al. assumed local homogeneity of the apparent bidirectional reflectance distribution functions field, i.e. neighbouring pixels have the same shape, only differing by a rotation, which allowed them to derive a surface normal at a pixel by rotating the known normal at another pixel.

-Whereas the previous works estimated the 3D face by directly applying photometry-based methods, \citet{RotgerWSCG2019}, \citet{XCaoCVPR2018}, and \citet{YLiCVMP2018} used photometry-based methods to refine a coarse 3D face that was estimated by fitting a 3DMM.
-The idea behind these works is to refine the coarse 3D face estimating per-vertex displacements, which, basically, result from the minimisation of an image error
+Finally, in the third category, \citep{RotgerWSCG2019,YLiCVMP2018,XCaoCVPR2018} included a 3DMM to ensure global plausibility of the reconstructions.
+In fact, they only used photometry-based methods to refine a coarse 3D face that was estimated by fitting a 3DMM.
+The idea behind these works is to refine the coarse 3D face estimating per-vertex displacements, which result from the minimisation of an image error

 where $\mathcal{A}$, $\vec{\gamma}$, and $\vec{\mathcal{Y}}$ are as in eq. \eqref{eq:LambertianModel_SH}.